 - people and animal reactions are more natural in front of a smartphone than in front of a camera (even a mirrorless);

 - small dimensions of the smartphon allows you (and teach you) to try unusal and creative point of view;

 - the raw cheap look of a smartphone image teaches you to use post production (most made with Snapseed) in a outstanding way;

 - no matter how beautiful your camera is.
 Even if you have a Canon 5DmkIII, it’s useless if it’s not with you.
 My smartphone is always with me;

 - the angle of field of my smarthphone camera is more or less the same of a APSC 18mm (or a Full Frame 28mm), which is my favourite one so far and in my humble opinion an amazing story teller focal length;

 - when you don’t have to worry about camera settings you can focus more on composing and capturing the “decisive moment”.

 These are some great lessons I’ve learned by shooting with my mobile phone.

 Again, I’m not telling you to sell your camera and rely only about your smartphone.
+I love my Fuji Xpro2 (I’ll write a review very soon).
 I’m only suggesting to give your smartphone a try and see what’s appen.
 I grant you this: shooting for a while with my smartphone has greatly improved my general shooting skills and photographs quality.
 When you’ll go back to your camera everything will be easy and you’ll be a more aware photographer than before.

 Be honest with yourself and answer these simple questions: